codechenx/tv/README.md

 ```bash
 curl https://raw.githubusercontent.com/codechenx/tv/master/install.sh | bash
 ```
-\* This comd will download tv binary file to your current directory, you need to run ```sudo cp tv /usr/local/bin/```  or copy tv binary file to any directory which is in the environment variable **PATH**
+\* This command will download tv binary file to your current directory, you need to run ```sudo cp tv /usr/local/bin/```  or copy tv binary file to any directory which is in the environment variable **PATH**

 \* You also can download  tv binaries manually, from [releases](https://github.com/codechenx/tv/releases)
 #### Homebrew(macOS)